-Let’s talk about those cringe-worthy phrases you’re using to market your venue.
-Whether this blog makes you feel called out, laugh, or cry, I just hope it wins you more couples after you fix your copy.
+Whether this makes you feel called out, laugh, or cry, I just hope it helps you book more couples after you fix your copy.

 The “Hidden Gem” Lie

-Stop pretending your venue is some secret treasure that couples can only find by following a series of cryptic clues like they’re in National Treasure.
-You’re a business, not a buried pirate ship.
+Stop pretending your venue is some secret treasure couples can only find by following a series of cryptic clues like they are in National Treasure.

 The “Affordable Luxury” Oxymoron

 Pick a lane, bestie.
-You’re either:

 • Confused about what words mean

-The “Perfect For Any Event” Desperation
+The “Perfect for Any Event” Desperation

 Your rustic barn venue is not perfect for: